Energy Beyond Oil, published 2005, represents three years of research into 'energy futures'.

-The discussion usually runs along the following lines (the participant's general responses are in italics):
+The discussion usually runs along the following lines (the participant's general responses are in blue italics):

 The Earth is a closed system.
 It receives energy from the Sun, and the Moon pulls the oceans across the globe to make the tides.
 Apart from these two, almost constant, energy inputs from the outside the Earth has no other external power sources.
 Any other energy source we use has to come from the Earth itself... and these sources are running out.